|A picture of Archimedes working at his desk (wikipedia)

-So, I looked up what Archimedes invented that is still used today.
+So I looked up what Archimedes invented that is still used today.
 I found out that the water screw, the lever and the compound pulley are still used today.
-If you say that people donít use them anymore then the next time you go to a science museum, a dock, a construction site or heavy-weight movers, ask them if they use pulleys.
-Whether you like it or not, people use levers and pulleys all of the time.
+If you say that people don’t use them anymore then the next time you go to a science museum, a dock, a construction site or heavy weight movers, ask them if they use pulleys.
+Whether you like it or not people use levers and pulleys all of the time.
 Me?
 I use them all of the time when I am building on my fort with my friends.
-Enough with the intro, though; you're probably bored.
+Enough with the intro though, you're probably bored.

 Who was Archimedes?
-He was a man who was smart, famous, dedicated and helpful.
-Let's start with smart, though.
+He was smart, famous, dedicated and helpful.
+Let's start with smart though.
 You know that you need to do research on whoever you're doing, right?
 So I figured that I could find a home page of sorts.
 Google is great, has anyone ever told you that?
-I typed in ďArchimedes homepageĒ and up popped the ďArchimedes home pageĒ - the home page of inventors.
-Without further ado, I looked at it and clicked on something called the cattle problem.
-Now, I take this straight from the website, no lie:
+I typed in “Archimedes homepage” and up popped up the “Archimedes home page,” the home page of inventors.
+Without further ado I looked at it and clicked on something called the cattle problem.
+Now I take this straight from the website, no lie:

 The solution is at least twice that long, maybe three times, and I took a lot out of that problem.
-You could be like, "Yeah, so this isnít telling me much" but I havenít gotten there yet, so hold your horses.
-Well, what happens when a really hard math problem comes along and you want to quit?
+You could be like yeah, so this isn’t writing less but I haven’t got there yet so hold your horses.
+Well, What happens when a really hard math problem comes along and you want to quit?
 What keeps you going?
-Maybe itís stupidity, maybe it's the thought of your hero wanting to keep going.
+Maybe it’s stupidity, maybe it's the thought of your hero wanting to keep going.
 Are you in Honors Algebra?
-If so, you know that the test on Thursday the 23 of September was impossible but I have part of the hero person in me and I decided that because Archimedes can do that cattle problem, I can figure out anything that algebra throws my way.
+If so you know that the test on Thursday the 23 of September was impossible but I have part of the hero person in me and I decided that because Archimedes can do that cattle problem, I can figure anything that algebra throws my way.

-The second trait was helpful, remember?
-Well, he invented a screw that could draw water for you by turning a handle, not dragging bucket by bucket of water from a river.
+The second trait was helpful remember?
+Well he invented a screw that could draw water for you by turning a handle, not dragging bucket by bucket of water from a river.
 Archimedes got this idea because he thought that Egyptian slaves worked too hard and it gave him an idea.
-Now, who thinks of the slaves?
-Well Archimedes did and we still use his design today, even though we donít have slaves.
+Now who thinks of the slaves?
+Well Archimedes did and we still use his design today, even though we don’t have slaves.
 You could be saying all inventions are to make your life easier, but I say they weren't originally for a slave to make life easier.
 I try to be helpful by having my invention make things easier for people.
-For instance when building on my fort I made a pulley system so that when I lift things onto the roof for construction, there is no grunting and swearing but things are nice and controlled and easier to lift.
+For instance, when building on my fort I made a pulley system so that when I lift things onto the roof for construction there is no grunting and swearing but things are nice and controlled and easier to lift.

-My conclusion is this: you can put whomever you want in my hero's place and it would be the same.
+My conclusion is this: you can put whoever you want in my hero's place and it would be the same.
 You would have the arguments to back it up and examples in your life to prove it.
-All I am saying is, take my opinion and welcome it.
+All I am saying is that take my opinion and welcome it.
 You can maintain your opinion but at least take a look at mine first.